PUM13-2023/pum13-2023/tests/README.md

 ```
 Please refer to the [test chapter](#Test) to find all test marks.
 ## Flags
 - `--browser` specifies with browser driver to use to run the test.
 The options that are available currently are `chrome`, `firefox`, `safari`, `edge` and `chromium`.
-If the flags is not given then it defaults to Firefox because it is the best browser.
+If the flags is not given or an invalid value is given then it defaults to `firefox` because it is the best browser.

 # Test
 ## test_login